Indonesia Language and Travel Guide

 Taking time to study the Language and Travel Guide to Indonesia will help you get the most from your trip.
 Study the chapter on Essential Phrases until you are comfortable with many basic Indonesian words and phrases.

-The ability to manage a basic vocabulary will help you get the most out of your time in this in Indonesia.
-This book will help you handle almost any situation that you may encounter.
+The ability to manage a basic vocabulary will help you get the most out of your time in Indonesia.
+This book will help you handle almost any situation.
 When you find yourself at a loss for the right Indonesian words, body language, hand gestures, writing and drawings can be helpful.
 In many situations, you can find someone nearby who can interpret English and Indonesian languages.
+You also can hand the other person this book and they can look up the English word to communicate with you.
+You will find the experience rewarding.

 Crossbow Communications specializes in issue management and public affairs.
 Our President and founder is the author of the Language and Travel Guide to Indonesia.
 Please contact Gary Chandler at firstname.lastname@example.org.